What parents need to know

 Is it any good?

 From time to time, horror filmmakers try to conjure up the ultimate in haunted houses (particularly strenuous efforts include The Haunted Mansion and the remake of The Haunting).
-Spanish fright flick THE ABANDONED (released in English) features an especially atmospheric example: a farmhouse moldering away in the dense backwoods of Russia.
+This Spanish fright flick (released in English) features an especially atmospheric example: a farmhouse moldering away in the dense backwoods of Russia.
 Unfortunately, the plot accompanying the chilling location is tedious, downbeat, and distasteful.
 Both Roden and Hille are respected actors in Europe, and they try to bring the material to life, even though the movie mainly just has them creeping and sliding amid the murk, mud, and caving-in floorboards.

 Families can talk about...

 Families can talk about the appeal of horror movies.
 Why do people like being scared?
 What subgenres exist within the broad realm of "horror"?
 What makes something a horror film in the first place?
 Families can also discuss the prevalence of haunted-house legends around the world.
 What do you think the explanation is?
 Younger viewers might need an explanation of the difference between the Soviet Union's relationship with America in 1966 and that of the U.S. and Russia today.

 |Run time:||95 minutes|

 |MPAA explanation:||violence/gore, some disturbing images, nudity and language.|